telekom-security/tpotce/README.md

 - **Improve install speed with apt-fast**
   - Migrating from a stable base install to Debian (Sid) requires downloading lots of packages.
 Depending on your geo location the download speed was already improved by introducing netselect-apt to determine the fastest mirror.
 Wit h apt-fast the downloads will be even faster by downloading packages not only in parallel but also with multiple connections per package.
+- **Reapply custom HPFEED settings after update**
+  - The `/opt/tpot/update.sh` script overwrites all local changes in `/opt/tpot/etc/tpot.yml`
+  - After pulling the latest files from GitHub, check in our backup whether the HPFEED settings were enabled before
+  - If they were enabled, the old HPFEED settings are extracted and reapplied to our new tpot.yml

 <a name="concept"></a>
 # Technical Concept